yaelmag/ServerSolve/README.md

 # project2 - solving problems throw server

-client send problems to server and the server send back solutions (using cache). we tried several algorithms and compared their efficiency
+Create server which recives problems and send back solutions (while storing cache).
+We tried several algorithms and compared their efficiency.